-While in the studio of Sueanne Metz, Jarrett performed with the Philharmonic Orchestra of the University of Alicante in Perugia Italy, the Oistrakh Symphony of Chicago, the Harper College Symphony Orchestra and the MostArts Orchestra at Alfred University in New York.
-He was a prizewinner in the 2017 YoungArts Competition, the 2017 ENKOR International Music Competition, the 2017 IIYM International Piano Competition the New York Piano Festival and Piano Competition, and the concerto and solo piano division of the 2016 American Prize National Competition in the Performing Arts.
+While in the studio of Sueanne Metz, Jarrett performed with the Philharmonic Orchestra of the University of Alicante in Perugia Italy, the Oikstrakh Symphony of Chicago, the Harper College Symphony Orchestra, and the MostArts Orchestra at Alfred University in New York.
+He was a prizewinner in the 2017 YoungArts Competition, the 2017 ENKOR International Music Competition, the 2017 IIYM International Piano Competition, the New York Piano Festival and Piano Competition, and the concerto and solo piano division of the 2016 American Prize National Competition in the Performing Arts.
 In the summer of 2016, Jarrett won the Grand Prize in the Senior Solo and Concerto Divisions of the Indiana Carmel Klavier International Piano Competition.
-He has received first place awards at the DePaul University Concerto Festival for Young Performers, the American Fine Arts Festival International Piano Competition, The Walgreens National Concerto Competition, the Emilio Del Rosario Concerto Competition, The Lee Piano Competition at Augustana College, and the Tennessee Tech Young Artist Piano Competition.
+He has received first place awards at the DePaul University Concerto Festival for Young Performers, the American Fine Arts Festival International Piano Competition, the Walgreens National Concerto Competition, the Emilio Del Rosasrio Concerto Competition, the Lee Piano Competition at Augustana College, and the Tennessee Tech Young Artist Piano Competition.
 In 2012, Jarrett won second place in the Junior Division of the Cleveland International Piano Competition.
-He has performed at Weill Hall in Carnegie Hall, Symphony Center, Daley Plaza, Bennett Gordon Hall at Ravinia Park, the Sala De Notori in Perugia Italy, the Tarkington Center and the Palladium at the Center for Performing Arts and Warner Hall at Oberlin College.
+He has performed at Weill Hall in Carnegie Hall, Symphony Center, Daley Plaza, Bennett Gordon Hall at Ravinia Park, the Sala De Notori in Perugia, Italy, the Tarkington Center and the Palladium at the Center for Performing Arts, and Warner Hall at Oberlin College.
 Jarrett was a member of the Nationanl Society of High School Scholars, and the Japanese National Honor Society at New Trier High School.

-Sophia Li, 18, is a second-year piano performance major at the University of Michigan School of Music, Theatre, and Dance.
-She currently studies piano with Christopher Harding and previously studied with Sueanne Metz.
+Sophia Li, a senior at the University of Michigan, studies piano with Sueanne Metz and is a co-founder of 88Keys to Cure.
 Her accomplishments include receiving 1st place at the 2016 Carmel Klavier International Piano Competition, 1st and 2nd place prizes in the 2016 Great Composers Competition Series, 3rd Prize at the Future Stars International Piano Competition, honorable mention in the 2015 Chicago Symphony Orchestra Crain-Maling Young Artists Competition, 1st place in the 2014 U.S. New Star Piano Competition, 2nd at the 2014 Louisiana International Piano Competition, 2nd place at the 2014 American Protege International Competition of Romantic Music, 3rd place at the 2012 Illinois State Music Teacher Association Piano Competition.

-Colin Choi is a senior at Glenbrook North High School in Northbrook, IL and studies with Sueanne Metz.
+Colin Choi is a sophomore at Northwestern and studies with Sueanne Metz.
 At age 7, Colin won first place in the International Youth Praise Festival and performed at the Kennedy Center in Washington D.C.
 The following year, Colin was selected as a winner of the International Chopin Celebration Competition and was featured in a concert at Weill Hall at Carnegie Hall.
 Colin made his concerto debut in 2011 with the Oistrakh Symphony Orchestra which was broadcasted on WFMT 98.7 classical station.
 Since then, he has performed as a soloist with the Kishwaukee Symphony, the Harper Symphony, and the Chicago Civic Orchestras.
 Colin was a first place winner in numerous competitions including the Walgreens National Concerto Competition, the Arthur Monzka Young Artists Concerto Competition, and the Emilio del Rosario Piano Concerto Competition, the Aloha International Piano Festival, the Enkor International Competition, the Chopin Youth Competition, and the Sejong Music Competition.
 He was also the Illinois state winner in the MTNA Competition of 2014.
 Colin was a prize winner in the New Music National Young Artist Competition, the Chopin International Competition in Hartford, CT and the Los Angeles Young Musicians International Competition where he also received the award for Best Contemporary Music performance.
 Most recently, Colin was awarded as the First Alternate in the 2018 Crain-Mailing Chicago Symphony Orchestra Concerto Competition.

 Colin is currently the pianist for the Glenbrook Symphony Orchestra and also enjoys playing the drums and guitar.
 This upcoming summer, Colin will be travelling to S. Dakota for the fourth consecutive year to assist in work projects in Pine Ridge Indian Reservation.
 He wants music to play a major role in his future and hopes his performances will inspire the young generations to appreciate classical music.